Theme

 Repository, model cards, and demo links

-The source materials include the GitHub repository, Hugging Face model pages, a model collection, quickstart notes, backend paths, and demos for readers who want to inspect the release more closely.
+The source materials include the GitHub repository, Hugging Face model pages, a model collection, quickstart notes, backend paths, demos, and a separate MOSS-SoundEffect v2 subfolder for readers who want to inspect the sound-generation path more closely.

 Why it matters